 Don’t touch your face or mask (or your kid’s face or mask).
 Sanitize your hands before touching the mask.
 Practice being present and self-aware: Are you constantly touching stuff and then tugging at your ill-fitting mask?
 Practice a little zen-acceptance: Your ill-fitting mask probably doesn’t keep you from getting the virus, but it can still help the people around you.
 Accept that touching your ill-fitting mask facilitates the spread of viruses.
 Same goes for the kiddos.
 Can you make a game of offering an alternative to touching their face, and reward that behavior?
 One extra kiss for every time they want to touch their face but put their hands in their pockets instead!

-In August of 2013, a team of researchers at Cambridge University studied the efficacy of homemade face masks for preventing the spread of airborne bacteria and viruses in an Influenza epidemic scenario.
+In August of 2013, a team of researchers at for preventing the spread of airborne bacteria and viruses in an Influenza epidemic scenario.
 The researchers found that a homemade mask was better than no mask.
 They gathered data on which mask materials and thicknesses were the most effective and most breathable.
 Their community-level recommendation for which mask material to use was a single layer cotton t-shirt.
 We shared this study with our friends and asked what material they preferred for their children.
 They chose a dish towel.

-In Austin, someone is volunteering to make free masks for their community!
-They are in need of donated materials to maintain their generous giving.
+In Austin, They are in need of donated materials to maintain their generous giving.
 Materials can be dropped on the porch of 2101 Kenwood Ave in Austin.

 People are selling inexpensive masks on Nextdoor and Facebook.
 The going rate seems to be around $10.